 This Tableau example shows how to create Combined Sets.
 To create them, we need two sets.
 So, we will use the sets we created in our previous article.
 Please refer to the Set’s section to understand the creation of Sets.

-Once you select Create Combined Set… option, a new window called Create Set will be opened to configure the option.
+Once you select the Create Combined Set… option, a new window called Create Set will open to configure the option.

-In this example, we are going to find the Total number of States Present in Both Random 6 and Top 10 States.
+In this Combined Tableau Sets example, we will find the Total number of States Present in Both Random 6 and Top 10 States.
 To get all the records from both sets, we have to select the All Members in the Both Sets option.

 Click OK to finish Creating our first Combined tableau Sets.
 Next, Please Drag the newly created set (States Present in Both Random 6 and Top 10 States) from the Sets region to the Row Shelf.
 And place it before the State filed as shown below.